Single band VLBI absolute astrometry

 \citet{r:li19} performed a comparison of TEC maps with Jason satellite altimetry and with ionospheric radio occultations \citep[see the overview of this technique in][]{r:ro}.
 They characterized the differences as a superposition of an additive bias and a multiplicative scale factor.
 The scale factors defined as TEC${}_{\rm Jason/GIM}$ and TEC${}_{\rm COSMIC}$/TEC${}_{\rm GIM}$ vary with time and latitude and stay in a range of 0.7--0.9 at night and 0.9--1.0 during daytime.
 Since Jason orbits have altitude 1,350~km and GNSS orbits have altitude about 20,000~km, Jason altimetry misses the contribution from the upper layers of the ionosphere and the plasmosphere. \Note{\citet{r:yiz08} analyzed TEC between Jason and GNSS satellites and found that the share of plasmosphere to TEC is on average 15\% and may reach 60\% when TEC is low.
-However, such large share of the electron density at altitudes above 1,350~km were really so high to contribute to TEC at that level, the thin shell model with the altitude of 450 or 506.7~km that assumes no electron density above that height at all.}
+However, such large share of the electron density at altitudes above 1,350~km is inconsistent with the thin shell model at the altitude of 450 or 506.7~km that assumes no electron density above that height at all.}

 It is essential to note that analysis of Jason and COSMIC data provides estimates of vertical TEC, while analysis if GNSS observations provides slant TEC that is converted to vertical TEC using the mapping function.
-The dependence of the admittance factor estimate on the mapping function found in this study suggests that a simple thin model may not be adequate. \citet{r:schaer99} discussed the dependence of the effective ionosphere height on solar zenith angle. \citet{r:xiang19} studied it in more details.
+The dependence of the declination biases on the mapping function found in this study suggests that a simple thin model may not be adequate. \citet{r:schaer99} discussed the dependence of the effective ionosphere height on solar zenith angle. \citet{r:xiang19} studied it in more details.
 The height of the peak electron density has annual and diurnal variations.
 The latter variations have an amplitude of about 100~km, being lower at daytime.
 They showed that the instantaneous mapping function that accounts for the height of the electron content maximum achieves 8\% reduction of mapping errors.
 It should be mentioned that if the effective height of the ionosphere is changed, the latitude and longitude of the ionosphere piercing point for an observation with a given elevation and azimuth will change as well, which will provide an additional change in path delay.